Stimming Examples: Common Self-Regulation Behaviors Explained

 Tactile Stimming Examples

-Tactile stimming refers to behaviors that engage the sense of touch.
+Tactile stims refer to stimming behaviors that engage the sense of touch.
 These may include:

 - Rubbing hands together